European Merchant Bank

-The European Merchant Bank (trading as EMBank) is a Lithuanian digital neo bank established in 2018.
-The bank focuses on Small and medium-sized enterprises (SMEs) in the fintech space.
+The European Merchant Bank (trading as EMBank) is a Lithuanian digital neobank established in 2018.
+The bank focuses on small and medium-sized enterprises (SMEs) in the fintech space.

 History

 EMBank was founded in 2018 in Lithuania.
-On 14 December 2018, the bank received a banking license from the European Central Bank.
+On 14 December 2018, "the bank received a banking license from the European Central Bank."

-By the end of 2021, Bank’s business loans reached €29.7 billion.
-That same year EMBank managed to break even.
+By the end of 2021, the institution's business loans reached €29.7 million.
+That same year, EMBank managed to break even.

-In 2022, the bank was involved in a trademark dispute with the mBank and the European Union Intellectual Property Office regarding the bank's name.
+In 2022, the institution faced a trademark dispute with mBank and the European Union Intellectual Property Office regarding its name.
+In April 2026, the Bank of Lithuania fined EMBank €270,000 for anti-money laundering, counter-terrorist financing and sanctions-control shortcomings, and temporarily barred the bank from accepting new higher-risk clients or servicing existing ones from higher-risk third countries.

 Features

 The bank offers a number of financial products and services: